Otann/morse/README.md

 (require '[morse.api :as api])
 ```

 Following methods from the API are implemented at the moment.
-All of them may use the advanced options by providing an additional option map argument.
-For all functions sending files File, ByteArray and InputStream are supported as arguments.
+All of them can use the advanced options provided by an additional map argument.

+For all functions sending files, the `File`, `ByteArray` and `InputStream`
+are supported as an argument type.

 ### [`sendMessage`](https://core.telegram.org/bots/api#sendmessage)